 Stall the Stash

-We've all been there - overindulging in fright-night fun 😱 Resulting in a fright-filled 24-hour BG rollercoaster.
+We've all been there: overindulging in fright-night fun.
+Resulting in a fright-filled 24-hour blood sugar rollercoaster!

 Think about your well-earned stash this way: if you eat it all now (or most of it), you'll have to wait another year to enjoy more.